top of page

 Much human potential is curtailed when we cannot afford a home—we need a roof over our heads before we can think about doing anything else.

 I know many architects who get into architecture to build affordable housing to no avail.
-Their logic is that if they can help build housing more affordably, more people will be able to afford a place to live.
+The logic is that if architects can help build housing more affordably, more people will be able to afford a place to live.
+This motivates many architects to do anything to help, often providing pro bono services.

 We all try to solve problems with the tools we know how to use.
 Architects understandably intuit they can help by designing more affordable homes because that is their skill set.

-Housing prices represent two values: utility as shelter and monetary store of value as a scarce asset.
+Housing prices represent two values: utility as shelter and monetary store of value due to its historical ability to hedge inflation.

 The invisible problem is that housing has become a necessary store of value against an inflating currency.